solderingmachine/solderingmachine/README.md

 ### Hi there 👋

-This is repository is created to share the project files for "Practical Machine Learning Course" on coursera by Johns Hopkins University.
+This  repo is created to share the project files for "Practical Machine Learning Course".
+This course is on coursera and offered by Johns Hopkins University.
+These files are created by Sushil Arun Samant.